 What Is CMAF?January 23, 2019

-CMAF is an emerging standard intended to deliver adaptive bitrate streams at a faster pace.
+CMAF is an emerging standard intended to simplify delivery of HTTP-based streaming media.
 While development of the specification took place almost overnight, CMAF’s real-world appeal and long-term benefits are still playing out.

 Why Do We Need CMAF?